avivace/compsci/README.md

 You're welcome to report errors, improvements or feedbacks as Issues, or directly propose modifications with a Pull Request.

-PDF are hosted with `git-lfs`.
-Be sure to have it installed before cloning (or click [here](https://github.com/avivace/compsci/archive/master.zip) for the full zip).

 ### Table of contents

 - [General resources](#general-resources)